 Students admitted to the Diederich College of Communication are expected to meet college academic standards.
-Academic performance is monitored carefully by the college, and students who fail to maintain steady progress or demonstrate adequate achievement will be subject to academic censure.
+Academic performance is monitored carefully by the college, and students who fail to maintain steady progress or demonstrate adequate achievement are subject to academic censure.

-In addition, any internal transfer student who has his/her ‘Required to Withdraw for Academic Reasons’ appeal approved by the college will be reinstated or readmitted as an undeclared major on probation for a minimum of one semester and special conditions will be prescribed in writing at the time of the student’s transfer into the college.
-The internal transfer student who fails to fulfill the specified terms of the conditions, will be required to withdraw for academic reasons at the end of the semester and there is no guarantee any future appeal will be upheld.
+In addition, any internal transfer student who has his/her ‘Required to Withdraw for Academic Reasons’ appeal approved by the college is reinstated or readmitted as an undeclared major on probation for a minimum of one term and special conditions are prescribed in writing at the time of the student’s transfer into the college.
+The internal transfer student who fails to fulfill the specified terms of the conditions, is required to withdraw for academic reasons at the end of the term and there is no guarantee any future appeal will be upheld.

 Undergraduate students in academic difficulty are placed on academic probation by the Diederich College of Communication.
 Students in the college are expected to maintain a C (2.000) academic average overall, and those who earn a GPA below 2.000 for the term or otherwise fail to maintain progress necessary to meet university and college graduation requirements are subject to academic censure.
-A student on academic probation is directed as to what academic outcome she/he is expected to attain in the subsequent semester in order to continue enrollment.
+A student on academic probation is directed as to what academic outcome they are expected to attain in the subsequent term to continue enrollment.

 College Academic Alert (CAA)